 - Extreme tiredness that forces you to stay in bed for more than 24 hours

 - Fatigue that has gotten worse or a sudden decrease in energy level

-- Feeling of breathlessness (being out of breath) or of a racing heart after mild activity
+- Feelings of being out of breath or of a racing heart after mild activity